 - If you notice your healthcare worker has not washed their hands, it is okay to remind them to wash their hands.

 Visit YouTube to view a video on the Importance of Hand Hygiene.

 Infection control precautions

 Sometimes patients require extra infection control precautions and have a sign posted at the entry to their room or bed space.
 In these instances, your visitors should stop at the nurses’ station to receive instructions before they visit.
+Some precautions may include: